Ipswich/Hollesley: Luke Durbin murder suspect re-bailed

-He was released pending further inquiries until September 18, when he was bailed again.
+He was released pending further inquiries until today.

 You may also want to watch:

-A second man, a 26-year-old from the Woodbridge area, who was arrested on suspicion of being concerned in the murder of Luke is due to answer his bail on January 23.
+A second man, a 25-year-old from the Woodbridge area, who was arrested on suspicion of being concerned in the murder of Luke is due to answer his bail next month.